stories create value :::

 This is an experimental research project in service to community leadership and as such will develop as relationships grow across time.

 The alternative currencies of Vanuatu - the continued production of Shell Money on some islands and the variety of pandanus practices indigenous to Ambae - encode a rich historical understanding of innovating value systems.
-Collaborative workshops and technical support cultural activities that thrive on the islands and community knowledge and creativity direct the logic and design of a digital system to facilitate flows of cultural value.
+Co-design workshops will support cultural activities so that community knowledge and creativity direct the logic and design of a digital system to facilitate flows of cultural value.